-Why #DeleteUber is trending
+Uber pushes back on Trump's order after #DeleteUber starts trending

+Lastly, Kalanick said he would pressure the president to "stand up for what's right."
+The Uber CEO is an adviser on Trump's economic council.

-Uber is taking some serious heat on social media after people felt the company responded inappropriately to President Trump's Muslim ban.
+Uber's strong statement came after many customers lashed out against the company, saying it had responded inappropriately to Trump's Muslim ban.

-Trump issued a sweeping immigration order on Friday, banning travel from seven Muslim-majority countries.
-By Saturday afternoon, protests had sprung up at airports around the country, where more than 100 visa holders were in limbo after the executive order.
+Trump issued a sweeping immigration order on Friday, banning travel from seven Muslim-majority countries. .
+By Saturday afternoon, protests had sprung up at airports around the country, where more than 100 visa holders were in limbo.

 In solidarity, the New York City Taxi Worker's Alliance called for a complete stop to pickups from 6 p.m. to 7 p.m. at JFK airport, where two Iraqis were being detained.